Due dates for rates payments

 When to pay your rates

-To save ratepayers $50,000 a year in postage, paper and processing time, we'll be dropping down to four invoices, starting from 1 July 2025.
+To save ratepayers $50,000 a year in postage, paper and processing time, we'll be sending four invoices a year instead of six, starting from 1 July 2025.
 This change only affects how often you receive invoices, not the overall rates you're charged.

 Instalments